MathEyraud/Dashboard-entreprise/README.md

 - **Responsive design** - Optimized for all screens, from desktop to mobile
 - **Zero server dependencies** - Fully client-side application, no complex installation
 - **Easy customization** - Add or modify your tools with just a few lines of code
-- **Global Search** - Quickly find applications across all categories with real-time filtering
+- **Enhanced search system** - Find applications quickly with smart, partial-word matching

 ## 📋 Available Sections